Mental Health Impacts of AI Companions: Triangulating Social Media Quasi-Experiments, User Perspectives, and Relational

-Qualitative accounts contextualize these patterns.
+Our interviews helped contextualize the above patterns.
 Participants often described \acc{}s as a reliable and validating presence during challenging periods.
 Yet this reliability sometimes substituted, rather than complemented, human interaction.
 Some deprioritized friends or family, while others described losing access as akin to losing ``something very precious.''
 Such attachment-like dynamics became especially pronounced in the Relationship Escalation and Relationship Bonded phases, showing how one-sided responsiveness can foster dependency: offering short-term mood stabilization but at the cost of diminished engagement with human relationships.
 These results highlight the dual nature of AI companions, pointing to both their promise and their risks in sensitive mental health contexts.

 Theoretically, these contributions deepen ongoing conversations in HCI on the design, evaluation, and governance of AI systems in sensitive domains such as mental health, revealing both potential for support and limitations in fostering human-like connection.
 Importantly, our findings also inspire further research into the paradoxical effects of \acc{}s: while designed to alleviate distress and loneliness, they may simultaneously reinforce isolation when users begin to substitute them for human relationships.
 This paradox highlights the need for theory and design work that more closely examines how supportive technologies can inadvertently sustain the very vulnerabilities they aim to reduce.